The Long March 长征 Cháng zhēng 1934-35

 The start of the Long March

-The total numbers who took part in the Long March are hard to tie down as many left and many joined along the way.
+The total number of people who took part in the Long March is hard to tie down as many left and many joined along the way.
 About 60,000 set out together with 20,000 non-combatants and only about 7,000 reached Shaanxi.
 Part of the communist aspiration was to spread support for their cause, so leaving people behind to organize local resistance was part of the plan.
 They covered about 6,000 miles [9,656 kms] through remote Western China and lost many men to the weather and terrain.
 The crossing of the Xiang River cost many lives, how many is open to debate some say up to 50,000 in 5 days, the then Comintern ➚ leader Otto Braun ➚ took the blame for this debacle.

 Under Mao's leadership the army took efforts to keep the rural peasants on their side.
 Each soldier was inculcated with the eight rules: 1) Speak politely and help people whenever you can; 2) Return doors and straw matting to their owners [doors were used as beds]; 3) Pay for any damage caused; 4) Pay a fair price for all goods; 5) Be sanitary - build a latrine away from houses; 6) Don't take liberties with the women; 7) Don't ill-treat prisoners; 8) Don't damage the crops.